This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Managing Promotion Lists

 With List, you can upload multiple values to a list that is associated with specific operands.
-Add the values manually or upload them as a .txt or .csv format file.
-After creating a list, you can add the required list(s) in the promotion group, promotion, and/or action’s conditions.
+Add the values manually or bulk upload them as a .txt or .csv format file.
+After creating a list, you can add the required list(s) in the promotion group, promotion, and/or action conditions.
 While setting a rule, you can select a list for these specific operands and operators ‘in‘ and ‘not in‘.
 You can edit a list even after a promotion has started.

-In the Lists page, you can:
+On the Lists page, you can:

-• create a new list, view/edit the existing list, and/or delete a particular list
+• create a new list, view/edit the existing list, and/or delete a particular list.

 • search list(s) by List Name, Fields, or Status